 The Thrive Young Adult@GA Coordinator and Junior and Senior Youth of Color (YoC) Coordinators support youth and young adults of color (People of African Descent, Caribbean, Native/American Indian, Asian and Pacific Islander, Latina/o and Hispanic, Middle Eastern/Arab, and Multiracial) at GA and serve as fully-funded volunteer staff.

 Like YA@GA and GA Youth staff, these volunteer staff attend General Assembly for free!
 Registration, travel, and housing will be paid for, along with a daily stipend for food.
 In the event of a virtual GA (GA 2021, for example), all volunteer staff will receive a commensurate stipend.

 To apply to be the Thrive Young Adult @GA Coordinator, you must be a young adult age 18-35.
 To apply to be the Junior YoC Coordinator, you must be a high school aged youth.
 The Junior YoC Coordinator is a 2-year position.
 The current Senior YoC Coordinator mentors the Junior Thrive Youth@GA Coordinator.

 You will need to fill out some general information, give us the contact information for two references, and answer some brief essay questions.
-You may wish to download the application PDF (11 pages) to find the essay questions that relate to the position(s) you wish to apply for and write your answers before starting the online application form.
-You may also apply for positions with YA@GA and Youth Caucus, if applicable.
+You may wish to download the application (PDF, 9 pages) to find the essay questions that relate to the position(s) you wish to apply for and write your answers before starting the online application form.
+You may also apply for positions with YA@GA and GA Youth Staff, if applicable.
 You may only be selected for one GA staff position, however.
-Selection is done by the staff in the Office of Youth and Young Adult Ministries.
+Selection is done by the staff in the Office of Lifespan Faith Engagement.